padam56/Convex_Hull_Annotator/README.md

 - **Cost-Efficient**: Significant reduction in time and labor costs due to semi-automatic processes.

-## License

-Provide information about the license here.
-For instance, under the MIT License.
-See LICENSE for more information.

 ## Acknowledgments
 If this code or model is part of a larger research project or is based on a specific paper, be sure to reference it here.